Toletum-Network/QGIS_Classical_Studies/README.md

-# AutumnSchool 2020
-QGIS Online Course for Classical Studies
+# QGIS Online Course for Classical Studies

 **The aim** of the course is to learn how to use QGIS from basics to first analyses.
 The course is based on a written Training Manual starting from a blank project.
 This online manual is supplemented by online presentations, documents and personal guidance.
 The content is based on open source data, focused on Classical Studies of the Iberian Peninsula.